 - Models desired skills

 When we think of these traits, we want the texts we select to be original and diverse, high quality, include the traits we are hoping to teach, and most importantly, feature the authors we’d like our students to know.
 As teachers, this last point is important.
 We need to familiarize ourselves with authors we want our students to emulate.

-FIND THE TEACHING POINTS
+FIND TEACHING POINTS FOR YOUR READING SKILLS

 Last week, I wrote up [THIS POST] highlighting ways to increase student engagement, and as we think about mentor text lessons, many of the strategies shared would mesh well.
 Here are a few you might try: